Obama’s speech, and my thoughts

 Reducing the waste and inefficiency in Medicare and Medicaid will pay for most of this plan.
 Much of the rest would be paid for with revenues from the very same drug and insurance companies that stand to benefit from tens of millions of new customers.
 This reform will charge insurance companies a fee for their most expensive policies, which will encourage them to provide greater value for the money — an idea which has the support of Democratic and Republican experts.
 And according to these same experts, this modest change could help hold down the cost of health care for all of us in the long-run.

 Finally, many in this chamber — particularly on the Republican side of the aisle — have long insisted that reforming our medical malpractice laws can help bring down the cost of health care.
 I don’t believe malpractice reform is a silver bullet, but I have talked to enough doctors to know that defensive medicine may be contributing to unnecessary costs.
 So I am proposing that we move forward on a range of ideas about how to put patient safety first and let doctors focus on practicing medicine.
 I know that the Bush Administration considered authorizing demonstration projects in individual states to test these issues.
 It’s a good idea, and I am directing my Secretary of Health and Human Services to move forward on this initiative today.
+An experienced medical negligence attorney Fresno will guide you through the legal complexities of your case, providing support every step of the way.

 Add it all up, and the plan I’m proposing will cost around $900 billion over ten years — less than we have spent on the Iraq and Afghanistan wars, and less than the tax cuts for the wealthiest few Americans that Congress passed at the beginning of the previous administration.
 Most of these costs will be paid for with money already being spent — but spent badly — in the existing health care system.
 The plan will not add to our deficit.
 The middle-class will realize greater security, not higher taxes.
 And if we are able to slow the growth of health care costs by just one-tenth of one percent each year, it will actually reduce the deficit by $4 trillion over the long term.